 Chaga looks and feels like hard, dry wood.
 However, looks can be deceiving.
 If you harvest chaga yourself, the chunks will contain moisture.
 Moisture that is left in the chaga can produce mold that will not be good for you.
 To prevent this, break the chaga into smaller chunks and dry the chaga in a dehydrator.
 Store the chunks in an airtight container.
 If you purchase chaga chunks, they will come dry.
 There should be a date on the package and as long as the chunks are stored in an airtight container, they will stay usable until the suggested date.

 Chaga chunks can be ground into powder and steeped to make a tea.
 Purchased powder and tea bags will have a use by or best by date.
 Typically, dry chaga chunks or powder should last for about a year.
+By the way, here you can find out how to store chaga tea.

 Chaga chunks can be simmered to make a thick syrupy tea.
 No Taste Like Home suggests using Cass Ingram’s method of steeping the chunks in a slow cooker with the lid off.
 This allows the temperature to remain consistent while creating a thicker concentrate.
 This concentrate can be stored in the refrigerator.
+What to do with chaga?
 Add water to it and reheat to create a thinner tea or use the concentrate in recipes.
 The chunks can be steeped again if stored covered with water in the refrigerator or frozen in airtight bags in the freezer.
 When the chunks stop steeping to a rich brown color, they are spent.

 Does Chaga Go Bad?
 Using Your Senses